 We’re finding more ways to help get people into nature, with new walking, running and cycling trails coming to Jells Park, in Melbourne’s east.

-Our draft designs propose two shared-use trails for this much-loved park – with a smaller 2.5km loop trail now included in draft designs following feedback from the community last year.
+Our draft designs propose two shared-use trails for this much-loved park – with a shorter loop track (the Lake Trail) now included in draft designs following feedback from the community last year.

 The two trails will be tailored to meet the different experiences and values of the community.
 Both will be about three meters wide and made from a variety of surfaces, making them accessible and appropriate for a range of activities.

-The 5km loop trail is designed for walkers, runners and cyclists to discover all parts of Jells Park.
+The longer track (the Bushland Trail) is designed for walkers, runners and cyclists to discover all parts of Jells Park.
 This trail will have a more natural feel and experience by providing visitors with opportunities to journey through nature, while also preserving important habitat for local flora and fauna.

-The proposed 2.5km loop trail will be a more formalised experience, travelling around the café and playscapes and with views across the lake.
+The proposed Lake Trail will be a more formalised experience, travelling around the café and playscapes and with views across the lake.
 This trail focuses on safety and accessibility, with additional lighting, wayfinding signage and distance markers provided at key locations.